Grass Grub Thumb

 Get Rid of Grass Grubs

-Grass Grubs are the larval stage of the native Bronze (or Brown) Beetle which chew at the roots of plants and lawns.
-Larvae are most active during mid spring to mid-summer, and can cause severe damage to lawns, gardens and potted plants.
+Grass Grubs are the larval stage of a shiny-bronze-coloured native beetle, that chew at the roots of plants and lawns.
+Larvae are most active from mid-winter until mid-spring, and can cause severe damage to lawns, gardens and potted plants.
 Grass grubs are among the most destructive pasture pests in NZ and are a real challenge for the agricultural sector.

 The classic symptom of grass grub infestation is brown dead patches developing in the lawn, which can be easily lifted up or rolled like a carpet.
 If plants in your garden or pots are wilting despite being well watered, that’s also a sign grubs may be at work.